yingyingww/Multidimensional-Visualization/README.md

 Click on Index1.html, which corresponds to the scatterplot matrix.
 Click on Index2.html, which corresponds to the parallel coordinates plot.

+### Dataset
 These visualizations use the Challenger dataset.
 This data comes from a combination of sources: a UCI Machine Learning Repository and the metric that Tufte generated for seriousness of damage.
-The attributes are:
+The attributes are:<br />

-flight_index: corresponds to the temporal order in which the flights were launched
+flight_index: corresponds to the temporal order in which the flights were launched <br />
-num_o_ring_distress: the number of O-rings that experienced distress during the launch
+num_o_ring_distress: the number of O-rings that experienced distress during the launch <br />
-launch_temp: the temperature in degrees Fahrenheit at launch
+launch_temp: the temperature in degrees Fahrenheit at launch <br />
-leak_check_pressure: a metric corresponding to the pressure of the gas meant to be contained by the O-rings
+leak_check_pressure: a metric corresponding to the pressure of the gas meant to be contained by the O-rings <br />
-tufte_metric: the metric Tufte created to measure the damage experienced by the O-rings during launch, described in the reading
+tufte_metric: the metric Tufte created to measure the damage experienced by the O-rings during launch, described in the reading <br />

-What animations/interactions do these visualizations contain?
+#### What animations/interactions do these visualizations contain?

 For the scatterplot matrix, hovering over an item will display the label for that item and enlarge it in each of the plots.
 Clicking on a point will change its color to yellow in that plot and all corresponding plots.
 Clicking on that point again will change the color back to red.
 The point must be unselected before selecting another point.